raganwald-deprecated/homoiconic/2009-04-28/extension_methods.md

 And let's face it, you don't *really* think numbers know anything about Scuba, do you?
 It's just a case of thinking that the DSL reads more clearly writing `33.fsw` instead of `33.extend(FeetSeawater)` or `FeetSeawater.new(33)`.
 That's a win, and we don't need to pretend it's good OO to do it.

 It's okay to like OOP, and it's okay to like DSLs.
 Sometimes good DSLs are also good OOP.
 Sometimes they aren't.
-I personally reconcile their differences by thinking that I want to *implement* a DSL with good OOP, but I don;t necessarily want to write a DSL that actually *is* good OOP.
+I personally reconcile their differences by thinking that I want to *implement* a DSL with good OOP, but I don't necessarily want to write a DSL that actually *is* good OOP.

 **The responsibility side of the coin**